What Is Cybersecurity Risk?

 - Lone wolf actors.
 It’s also possible to face attacks from lone wolf actors who are independently motivated.

-Better understanding the motives and psychological profiles of these actors can help you better guard against them.
+Better understanding the potential impact of the motives and psychological profiles of these actors can help you better guard against them.

 Types of Vulnerabilities